Transalp From Munich To Bovec

 Day 4: The Long descent, Heiligenblut to Villach

-The next day started again with beautiful weather and me looking forward to the longest descent of the tour.
+The next day started again with beautiful weather and me looking forward to the tour's longest descent.
 All my 130 kilometres today would be downhill, at least I hoped so.
 Of course, it turned out somewhat differently.
-The cycleway I took went along the river Möll but frequently deviated from its shores to pass through some charming villages, old churches or castles, as well as other sights of the valley.
+The cycleway I took went along the river Möll but frequently deviated from its shores to pass through some charming villages, old churches or castles, and other sights of the valley.
 And naturally, each deviation from the river's banks meant another climb.
 And while all of those happened to be short, so short even that they would not have bothered me at all during the first days, with yesterdays climbing still in the legs, it was not exactly a fan.
-Also, the same problem with the sometimes paved, sometimes gravel surface of the road persisted, however, now the gravel pars were much softer, especially once I had reached the confluence of the Möll and river Drau.
-The Cycleway along the Drau is one of the famous long-distance cycleways in Austria and was, as you would expect, very well maintained.
+The same problem with the sometimes paved, sometimes gravel surface of the road persisted; however, now the gravel pars were much softer, especially once I had reached the Möll and Drau's confluence.
+The Cycleway along the Drau is one of the famous long-distance cycleways in Austria and was very well maintained as you would expect.
 I crossed through the town of Spittal, a little slow as traffic was quite thick and then continued further through the fields.
 The whole valley at this point is vast and open, with the mountains again reduced to small hills, so it is yet a harsh change in scenery.
 Only after you follow the river along its winding shores for quite some time, the higher mountains of the Slovenian mountain range turn into view.
-But shortly after that, I arrived in Villach, where I again stayed in a small hotel with great food.
+But shortly after that, I arrived in Villach, where I stayed in another a small hotel with great food.

 Day 5: Rain all up the Predil Pass

 The next day started with torrential rains that would, at least according to my forecast, persist during the day.
-Beginning in the morning was not tricky, I had my wet weather gear ready and all the motivation necessary to best the weather.
+Despite the weather, getting out was no challenge, I had my wet weather gear ready and all the motivation necessary to best the weather.
 The leg at this day would be the shortest and also one of the easiest of the tour, even if it featured the second-highest mountain pass I had to conquer on this tour.
 The reason for this was the comparably soft gradual ascent up to the Predil Pass that made riding it feel like a holiday, despite the freezing temperatures.
 However, the descent was something else.
 The already heavy rains increased once more in force and so small rivulets running over the streets accompanied me on the downhill ride.
-After arriving in Bovec, I had to wait for some hours until my dry clothes with my care package from Munich came.
-I was the first one out of my club to reach our camp.
+After arriving in Bovec, I had to wait for some hours until my friends from Munich arrived by car, carrying my camping gear and some dry clothes, so until then I was cold.
+Still, I could bask in the feeling that I was the first one out of my club to reach our camp.
 But of course, I had a five-day head start.